model-checking/cbmc-training/docs/src/cbmc/overview/Proof-harnesses.md

 ## Modeling interfaces

-Sometimes a function depends on an implementation of an interface that we don't care to test.
-A common example is a function the depends on a network communication protocol like HTTP with `send` and `receive` methods.
+Sometimes a function depends on an implementation of an interface or a library API that we don't care to test.
+A common example is a function that depends on a network communication protocol like HTTP with `send` and `receive` methods.
 We want our code to work independent of the protocol implementation, so we replace the implementations of the functions in the protocol interface